charlottelinstudio/climatewins_ML_modeling/README.md

 <b>Objectives</b>

-Build and evaluate ML models for pleasant-weather prediction
+- Build and evaluate ML models for pleasant-weather prediction

-Use macro-F1 to address label imbalance across stations
+- Use macro-F1 to address label imbalance across stations

-Compare model performance and generalization
+- Compare model performance and generalization

-Recommend the most reliable model for operational use
+- Recommend the most reliable model for operational use

 <b>Key Findings</b>

-ANN Scenario 2 delivers the strongest overall performance (highest macro-F1 and most stable generalization).
+- ANN Scenario 2 delivers the strongest overall performance (highest macro-F1 and most stable generalization).

-Decision Tree (depth=10) performs well on predictable stations but is less consistent across variations.
+- Decision Tree (depth=10) performs well on predictable stations but is less consistent across variations.

-KNN (k=3) is simple and stable but struggles with minority-class detection.
+- KNN (k= 1 to 3) is simple and stable but struggles with minority-class detection.

-Data imbalance and noisy climate features heavily influence model behavior.
+- Data imbalance and noisy climate features heavily influence model behavior.

 <b>Methods & Tools</b>